gyulanemeth/bluefox.email/posts/how-to-get-production-access-to-amazon-ses-and-how-to-keep-it.md

 ---
-title: How to Get Production Access to Amazon SES and How to Keep It
+title: How to Get and Maintain Production Access to Amazon SES
 description: Tips to get production access to AWS SES and maintain it.

 layout: post